History of New Rochelle, New York: Country estates

 For the upper echelon of Manhattan, New Rochelle was the perfect location for a summer home in the mid-1800s.
 Large tracts of farmland on prime waterfront property could be bought up easily and inexpensively.
-Davenport Neck was a desirable spot for many large summer homes and estates.
+Davenport Neck was a desirable spot for multiple large summer homes and estates.
 The Davenport family, for whom the important promontory is named, commissioned one of the country's leading architects, Alexander Jackson Davis, to design Overlook above Echo Bay, and the larger Gothic villa Sans Souci in the middle of the Neck.
 Other Davis designs were built inland including Winyah Park, the country estate of Colonel Richard Lathers, and the investment homes "Tudor Villa", "Pointed Villa", "Gothic Cottage" and "The Rambler" of 'Lather's Woods'.
 In 1892 the artist Frederic Remington purchased one of Lather's Woods homes situated on a 3 acre estate.

 Industrialist Adrian G Iselin purchased land on Davenport Neck in 1858.
 The Iselin family built homes across the Neck and nearby Premium Point, several of which were designed by leading architect Stanford White and landscape architect Frederick Law Olmsted.
 The family began the New Rochelle Water Company as well as the first savings bank in the city.
-Charles Oliver Iselin, and the six other children of Adrian Iselin, engaged in many philanthropic causes in New Rochelle, donating substantial financial gifts to The College of New Rochelle, New Rochelle hospital and also the World War Memorial Committee.
+Charles Oliver Iselin, and the six other children of Adrian Iselin, engaged in multiple philanthropic causes in New Rochelle, donating substantial financial gifts to The College of New Rochelle, New Rochelle hospital and also the World War Memorial Committee.

 Wealthy hotelier Simeon Leland bought 40 acres of farmland on which his 60-room summer home, "Castle View", was completed in 1855.
 Builder-architect Thomas Beers took four years to complete the home, which included a moat and fine woodwork crafted by masters brought over from Germany.
 Notable guests of "Castle View" included the Prince of Wales and Charles Dickens.

 John Stephenson, inventor of the horse-drawn streetcar, was a frequent vacationer to New Rochelle.
 He purchased a large tract of shoreline property in 1862 and built 'Clifford', a towering mansion overlooking Echo Bay.